Indiana State Fair State Collapse Draws Attention To Wrongful Death Lawsuits And Same-Sex Partners

 In the two cases regarding the Indiana State Fair stage collapse, we can only wait and see what the outcome will be.
 We do know, however, that whatever the courts decide will become a president for future cases.

 Do you need a personal injury attorney following an Indiana accident?
 Do you think your loved one’s sudden death could and should have been prevented?
-Speak with an Indianapolis accident attorney today about your possible case.
+Speak with our Indianapolis wrongful death attorneys today about your possible case.

 Request Free Consultation